Why You Still Need a Real Therapist (Even with All the AI in the World)

 There is something profoundly healing about being seen by another person who isn’t judging you, fixing you, or hurrying you along.
 A therapist bears witness to your pain, your resilience, your growth.
 They remind you of who you are when you forget.

-And in a world that often tells us to move faster, to be more efficient, to numb our emotions—therapy invites you to slow down, feel, reflect, and heal.'
+And in a world that often tells us to move faster, to be more efficient, to numb our emotions—therapy invites you to slow down, feel, reflect, and heal.
+AI can be a useful tool, sure, but it should not be used as the only means of support.
+True healing is not cookie cutter..it’s messy, it’s raw, and there is no quick fix (sorry to any of our male readers but true healing takes time).

 AI Admits to Its Limitations:

-Before writing this blog, I opened up ChatGPT in curiosity — I asked what it thought the limitations of AI are when it comes to mental health.
+Before writing this blog, I opened up ChatGPT in curiosity — I asked about AI’s limitations when it comes to mental health.
 Here’s what it shared:

 AI can be a helpful tool, but here’s what it can’t do: